-2-B Ot her Per sons
+2-B Other Per sons

 Name:

-Address an Association sidents
+Address and/or Residents Association:

 Status: Valid In support or opposed: Opposed

 Received: 20 February 2023

-We write to r nake a relevant representation n to the above application on I oehalf of
+We write to make a relevant representation to the above application on b ehalf of

-About is a charitable company limited by guarantee established in 1972.
+as a charitable company limited by guarantee established in 1972.
 The Society is a recognised amenity group and was formed to make Soho a better place to live, work or visit by preserving and enhancing the area's existing diversity of character and uses, and by improv-ing its facilities, amenities and environment.

 Application summary Shadow Licence The premises currently trades as the Jungle Cave under premises licence number 22/04957/ LIPDPS.
 This application seeks a shadow licence on behalf of the applicant Trocadero (London) Hotel Limited.